 - For your own benefit and the benefit of your fellow students, you are expected to speak in English at all times and behave respectfully to other students, staff and accommodation providers.
 In a multi-national environment it is vital to respect cultural, racial and religious differences.

-- Torquay International School reserves its right to refuse admission to any student or to dismiss any student from school or accommodation without any refund in the event of misconduct.
+- IH Torquay reserves its right to refuse admission to any student or to dismiss any student from school or accommodation without any refund in the event of misconduct.

-- TIS expects students to behave responsibly online and to follow the school’s guidelines on internet use, including not downloading or sharing any illegal or inappropriate material.
+- IH Torquay expects students to behave responsibly online and to follow the school’s guidelines on internet use, including not downloading or sharing any illegal or inappropriate material.

-- TIS expects all students to uphold the core British values of democracy, individual liberty, tolerance and the rule of law.
+- IH Torquay expects all students to uphold the core British values of democracy, individual liberty, tolerance and the rule of law.